BetaNuTech/drafter/README.md

 Go to the Settings tab in the application control panel, and add the `heroku/ruby` buildpack.

 ### 4. Deploy

+Update the version number in the `VERSION` file and commit.

 `bin/deploy_heroku staging`